 Despite its imperfections, one cannot deny that EO №2 is a transparency tool that was previously unavailable to the people.
 One should still make use of its benefits, no matter how limited.
 At the very least, people can use it to help determine:

 At the end of the day, public participation ably led by civil society remains the key to establishing good governance.
-It is only through the concerted effort of all stakeholders will elected and tenured public officials be constantly put on notice that the people are keeping a close watch over their activities and policies while they are in power.
+It is only through the concerted effort of all stakeholders that elected and tenured public officials will be constantly put on notice, that the people are keeping a close watch over their activities and policies while they are in power.
 Without this, no amount of transparency could ever ensure true government accountability.